-Nathan Vernon Madison is an Eisner Award-nominated author, historian, and documentary producer.
-His first book (and revision of his M.A. thesis), Anti-Foreign Imagery in American Pulps and Comic Books, 1920-1960 (McFarland, 2013), was nominated for an Eisner for best scholarly/academic work in 2014; the following year, a four-volume encyclopedia to which he contributed, Comics Through Time – A History of Icons, Idols, and Ideas (ABC-CLIO, 2014) was similarly nominated.
-Madison also writes works regarding local and economic history, his most recent book being a complete history of Richmond’s famed Tredegar Iron Works.
-In 2017, he served as a consultant on director James Cameron’s series The Story of Science Fiction (AMC), and in 2018, PBS aired a documentary Madison co-produced, detailing the parallel histories of the Tredegar Iron Works and its Welsh namesake; he has also consulted on documentaries for C-SPAN and the BBC.
-Madison frequently speaks on popular culture history at San Diego Comic-Con, Wizard World, RavenCon, and any number of comic/sf/anime-related venues.
+Nathan Vernon Madison is an Eisner Award-nominated author and historian.
+In 2014, his first book (and revision of his VCU M.A. thesis), Anti-Foreign Imagery in American Pulps and Comic Books, 1920-1960 (McFarland, 2013), was nominated for an Eisner for best scholarly/academic work; the following year, a four-volume encyclopedia to which he contributed, Comics Through Time – A History of Icons, Idols, and Ideas (ABC-CLIO, 2014) was similarly nominated.
+He also writes on local industrial and economic history; in 2015, he wrote the first full history of an icon of Richmond’s industrial past—Tredegar Iron Works – Richmond’s Foundry on the James (History Press, 2015).
+Upcoming and in-progress books include a history of pulp-era science fiction to be published in a collection by Routledge; a book chronicling the history of the Richmond Locomotive Works; an edited collection of essays on the history of anime fandom in America; and a history of science fiction magazines from their inception to today.

 In 2017, Nathan served as a consultant on director James Cameron’s documentary series The Story of Science Fiction on AMC and has consulted on programs for C-SPAN and the BBC, as well.
 In 2018, Nathan co-produced a PBS documentary, detailing the parallel histories of the British and Virginia iron industries.